 The final oral examination is primarily a defense of the dissertation, but may also cover the general fields of knowledge pertinent to the degree.
 The examination is about two hours, which includes time for the presentation, questions, deliberation by the committee and signatures on the final paperwork.
 Your chair will be responsible for conducting the final examination/defense.
-While the examination is open to the public, you and your advisor may decide that only those faculty members eligible to participate on doctoral committees may ask questions.
-Only committee members may vote.
-All members of your doctoral committee must attend and vote.
+While the examination is open to the public, you and your advisor may decide that only those faculty members eligible to participate on doctoral committee must attend and vote.
 In order to pass the final oral examination, a minimum of three-fourths of those voting must vote to pass you; if the committee consists of only three members, all must vote to pass.
 In the event of a failed final examination/defense, a second and last attempt may be scheduled, at the request of the major department, after a lapse of at least three months.
 There is no automatic right to a second defense.